ydumburs/blog2/README.md

 - Unsupported number: The app falls back to SMS verification.

 # Error Handling
-This demo is designed to fail safely without crashing, and to keep users moving through the flow with clear recovery paths.
+This demo is designed to **fail safely** without crashing, and to keep users moving through the flow with clear recovery paths.
-- No app-killing failures for recoverable errors
+- **No app-killing failures for recoverable errors**
 Network issues, unsupported carriers, invalid inputs, and unexpected responses are handled in-place with user-facing guidance.
-- UI always returns to an actionable state
+- **UI always returns to an actionable state**
 Every failure path unlocks the relevant UI (buttons re-enabled) and returns focus to the next expected action.
-- Errors are routed, not treated as “exceptions”
+- **Errors are routed, not treated as exceptions**
 Silent Auth “not supported” is handled as a routing outcome (SMS fallback), not a hard failure.

 # Failure Scenarios
-- Input validation
+- **Input validation**
 Invalid phone numbers / SMS codes are blocked client-side with field-level errors and focus.
-- Silent Auth check failures
+- **Silent Auth check failures**
 If the cellular request fails (or returns an error payload), the app does not close—it unlocks the UI and prompts the user to retry (or proceed via SMS when applicable).
-- Verification confirmation failures
+- **Verification confirmation failures**
 Non-200 responses or non-completed statuses keep the user in the authentication flow, with a retry path.
-- Video token failures
+- **Video token failures**
 Token fetch errors are treated as recoverable network/setup issues.
 The UI is unlocked and the user is prompted to try again (video is not started in a partial state).

 # Production Recommendations
-- Create sessions dynamically (per user, per room, or per meeting) and issue short-lived tokens scoped to that session.
+- **Create sessions dynamically** (per user, per room, or per meeting) and issue short-lived tokens scoped to that session.
-- Replace generic message like “Silent Auth failed” with action-based and user-friendly messages (“Out of range, check your mobile network and try again”, “It looks like you have multiple SIMs.
+- **Replace generic error message like “Silent Auth failed” with **action-based and user-friendly** messages (“Out of range, check your mobile network and try again”, “It looks like you have multiple SIMs.
 Make sure mobile data is enabled for this number and try again.”).
-- Add retry limits + backoff for transient network errors.
+- **Add retry limits + backoff** for transient network errors.
-- Log full technical details to telemetry, but show minimal user text.
+- **Log full technical details to telemetry**, but show minimal user text.
-- Provide a single “Start over” CTA that resets state (verifyRequestId, verifyCheckUrl, UI mode, locks).
+- Provide a single **“Start over” CTA** that resets state (verifyRequestId, verifyCheckUrl, UI mode, locks).